Noel McGrath (hurler): Senior

+On 20 July in the 2025 All-Ireland final, McGrath came on as a substitute for his 79th championship appearance and scored the last point of the match as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title and a fourth title for McGrath.

+He is the first from the county to win a fourth medal since Mick Burns, Sean McLoughlin and John McKenna achieved it in 1965.

 Munster

 McGrath was added to the Munster team in advance of the 2012 Railway Cup.
 He made his first appearance for the team on 9 February 2014 when he scored two points from centre-forward in a 1-18 to 0-16 defeat by Connacht.

 On 15 December 2016, McGrath was selected on the bench when Munster faced Leinster in the Railway Cup final.
 He was introduced as a half-time substitute for Shane Bennett and claimed a Railway Cup medal following the 2-20 to 2-16 victory.

 Personal life

 McGrath is the son of Pat McGrath who won an All-Ireland medal with Tipperary in 1989.
 His brother, John, is also an All-Ireland medal winner, and a current teammate on the Tipperary senior team, while his youngest brother, Brian, has also lined out with the Tipperary senior team.